 1.1 Short-Term Treatment of Erosive Esophagitis Associated With Gastroesophageal Reflux Disease (GERD)

 Pantoprazole Sodium Delayed-Release Tablets are indicated for:

-Pantoprazole Sodium Delayed-Release Tablets are indicated for maintenance of healing of erosive esophagitis and reduction in relapse rates of daytime and nighttime heartburn symptoms in adult patients with GERD.
+Pantoprazole Sodium Delayed-Release Tablets are indicated for maintenance of healing of EE and reduction in relapse rates of daytime and nighttime heartburn symptoms in adult patients with GERD.
 Controlled studies did not extend beyond 12 months.